Timothy C. Hain, MD • Page last modified: December 3, 2022

-Botox (Botulinum toxin injections) have recently been FDA approved for prevention of migraine.
+Botox (Botulinum toxin injections) are FDA approved for prevention of migraine.
 The mechanism is thought to be a blocking of sensory nerves in the head, not through paralysis of muscles in the head.
+There is also some evidence that it works by acting on CGRP.
 A recent review of Botox for Migraine, published in JAMA, is that of Jackson et al (2012).

 We are also unsure why so many authors have published similar articles about the same study and group of subjects.
 One would think that one paper would be enough.
 Instead, there has been large cluster of repetitive papers.
 This is a situation where while there are many papers claiming a benefit, they are all about the same group, an in reality, should be viewed as a single paper.

 At any rate, evidence so far suggests that Botox reduces migraines to a small to modest extent, and has few side effects.
 Placebo injections also reduce migraine, but to a lesser extent, but of course, with less side effects.